 Also in October, if all goes well, November if it doesn’t, will be The Herald of Day.
 The first book in a new trilogy, The Boar King’s Honor, it’s about the descendants of a mage named Edmund Mainwaring, who are cursed because he made a grave mistake.
 He unwittingly helped murder Richard III’s nephews, who’re known as The Princes in the Tower.
 Richard III was wrongly blamed, so the Mainwaring heirs are cursed until they clear the king’s name.

 Lifting the curse is their aim in each book, but they also face larger problems.
 In Herald, a powerful mage has changed the history of England to set up a dictatorship of the mageborn.
 The second book, The Steel Rose, takes place between Napoleon’s escape from Elba and his defeat at Waterloo, with the fate of Europe at stake.
 The story wraps up in The King’s Champion.
 Set in 1940 between the Dunkirk evacuation and the start of the Blitz, it’s about a German plan to invade England.

-The follow-up on Peri and Roland from “The Solstice Ball” is in progress.
-“Magic & Mistletoe” is a holiday story and should be ready in October or November of this year.
+“Magic & Mistletoe,” the follow-up on Peri and Roland from “The Solstice Ball” is in progress.
+As the title implies, it’s a holiday story and should be ready in November of this year.